08 July 2026 (released)

 Your solo career is inseparable from your roles in musical theatre.
 Do you consider yourself more a part of the musical world or show business?

 The love for musical theatre came from my mother; she had a vast collection of original cast albums.
 I remember the moment when I saw the show - "The Pajama Game"; it was this classic Bob Fosse "Steam Heat" number in the show – two guys and a girl in little black suits and derby hats with bowties - it was the coolest thing I’d ever seen.
 It was like this transcendent experience where I felt that – “that’s what I’ll be doing for the rest of my life”.
-And it was musical theatre.
+And that was musical theatre.

 What was your early career like before you became Grizabella on Broadway?